 Having such skills will also demonstrate to universities that you’re committed to your subject and are an independent learner – two qualities that are essential in an undergraduate student.

 To enrol on your Access to HE Diploma, all you need is an internet connection and a computer or laptop to get started.
 It is also advised you have GCSEs in English and Maths at grade C (now a grade 4-5) or above, or an equivalent qualification by the time you apply to university.
 There are no other barriers to enrolment.

 Because Access to HE Diplomas are delivered online and studied via distance learning, there’s no need to wait until September to enrol.
 You can start your Access course learning whenever you’re ready to.

 What’s more, there’s no need to leave your home to study your Access course.
 Everything you need to qualify is accessible online, 24/7.
 This means that you can study Access courses whenever it suits you and qualify around your commitments.

 What to Expect

 Deciding to go to university can be daunting, especially if you’ve been out of education for a long time, but, there’s no need to worry.

 Access to HE Diplomas have been carefully designed with this in mind to ensure that all students thrive in higher education settings.

 Alongside your subject-specific modules, you will study units that boost your academic writing and independent research skills in your Access course.
 Although not assessed, these Access course units are essential as they prepare you for university life and ease you into a higher level of study.

 Throughout your Access to HE course study programme, you will also receive expert support from a dedicated tutor to help you with your university application and the UCAS process.

 Each Access to HE Diploma consists of up to 600 learning hours.
-As you can study online at your own pace, you could achieve your qualification in as little as 6 months.
+As you can study online at your own pace, you could achieve your qualification within 12 months.
 However, you will have up to 2 years to complete your Access course study programme, so there's no need to rush.

 What You Need to Know